Triflic acid: As an acid

-Triflic acid fumes in moist air and forms a stable solid monohydrate, CF3SO3H·H2O, melting point 34 °C.
+Triflic acid fumes in moist air and forms a stable solid monohydrate, CF3SO3H·H2O, melting point 34 °C. Both the hydrate and the acid can be distilled with phosphorus pentoxide, yielding triflic anhydride.

 Salt and complex formation

-The triflate ligand is labile, reflecting its low basicity.
+In its coordination complexes, the triflate ligand is labile, reflecting its low basicity.
 Trifluoromethanesulfonic acid reacts exothermically with metal carbonates, hydroxides, and oxides.
 Illustrative is the synthesis of Cu(OTf)2.